 - Let’s not forget the good stuff: vitamins and trace minerals.
 Vitamins A, B, and E, as well as magnesium and zinc, are all abundant in this cereal.

-The pricing is the major drawback here.
+The pricing is a major drawback here.
 It can only be found in these travel packs.
 They’re practical, but they’re also pricey.
 For a baby that likes to eat a lot of cereal, this is not a good option.

 The dietary requirements of older newborns differ from those of younger babies.
 From the moment a baby is ready to begin solids to the time they have mastered solids, they will require a variety of meals to fill them up and feed them.
 For nutritional intake, older babies rely on food rather than milk.
 This quinoa-based baby cereal is great when single grain cereal becomes boring and the baby’s dietary variety expands.